VICIWUOHA/Java-BigQuery-API-ELT-and-Analytics/README.md

-**Note :** _At a higher level, you can create a [**Cloud Function**](https://cloud.google.com/functions) on GCP that gets triggered to run the **Main Class** of this project when the bucket is updated with a JSON/CSV file and have the filename/object path returned from this event as an input argument for the `DataTransformer.transformAndLoad` method.
+**Note :** _At a higher level, you can create a [**Cloud Function**](https://cloud.google.com/functions) on GCP that gets triggered to run the **Main Class** of this project when the bucket is updated with a JSON/CSV file and have the filename/object path returned from this event as an input argument for the `DataTransformer.transformData` method.
 See [How to get path to uploaded GCS file](https://stackoverflow.com/questions/57885334/how-to-check-which-path-the-file-landed-in-cloud-storage-folders-using-cloud-fun) for more info._